barbaraliau/ERTP/docs/README.md

   - title: Securely Create and Transfer
     details: All kinds of digital assets can be easily created, but importantly, they can be transferred in exactly the same ways, with exactly the same security properties.

-footer: Apache-2.0 Licensed | Copyright © 2019-present Barbara Liau
+footer: Apache-2.0 Licensed | Copyright © 2019-Agoric
 ---

 ## A quick tutorial